MaryStudent123/Week1-Intro-to-Python/README.md

 5. **Merge Pull Request**
    - Merge your pull request into the main branch of your repository after it has been reviewed.

+6. **Fork a Repository**
+   - Fork this repository to your own account

 ## Part 2: Python Notebook Tutorial